wp-plugins/posts-in-sidebar/readme.txt

 6. Displaying the full set of items (categories, date, author, tags, and so on).

 == Changelog ==

+= 1.12 =

+* NEW: added option for rich content.
+* NEW: added option for displaying the custom fields value/key of the post.
+* NEW: added option for removing bullets and extra left space for the list elements.
+* Code improvements.

 = 1.11 =